 2. Lighting up the fire

 There is something inherently comforting about gazing into an open fire, the smell and crack of the wood, and warm glow around the room.
 Most of our Yorkshire holiday cottages have an open fire or a cosy wood burner to retreat to each evening: a heavenly way to end a morning’s walk in the crisp autumn air…and how about lighting up your wood-fired hot tub?
-Delights such as these can be found at The Old Reading Room and Hare Cottage.
+Delights such as these can be found at The Old Reading Room.

 3. Indulging at The Chocolate Supper Club